 Anyway, the potter’s workshop turned out to be just a space outside a traditional Twa hut, which is a small dome-shaped structure covered with dry banana leaves.

 Most houses here are made of mud brick and have corrugated iron or ceramic tile roofs.
 When we went up to the Rwanda border, we saw some more traditional houses, which are also made of mud but are round, with roofs of thatch.
-But this hut had no separate walls or roof; it was all of a piece.
+But this house had no separate walls or roof; it was all of a piece.

-Outside the hut a woman showed us how she makes the pots.
+Outside the house a woman showed us how she makes the pots.
 She had a wide bowl-shaped form and shaped the clay partly by flattening it out into the form, and partly by adding thick rope-shaped pieces on the top edge to build it up.
 After she had added all the clay and shaped a lip, she shaped it into an even round form by gradually working it wider from the inside.

 Only the Twa women actually make the pots.
 Claude seemed to think that the men might help too by getting the clay from the riverbank and the mica sand that it’s mixed with from up the nearest mountain.
 We saw very few men around until it came time for us to give them some money, when they appeared very quickly – but more about that later.

-Of course, there’s no kiln available if you’re from a poor, nomadic tribe in the middle of Africa.
+Of course, there’s no kiln available if you’re from a poor, nomadic clan in the middle of Africa.
 So what they did was very interesting.
 They made a circle of broken pots on the ground, about three meters across.
 They placed large bundles of grass in the circle very neatly until it looked much like an oversized bird’s nest.
 Some of the grass was brown, but some was still somewhat green.

 It burned very quickly and very hot, giving off a yellowish smoke.
 The women circled it, poking at the grass with a stick to shift it to close gaps, and stirring at any embers that flew out and set surrounding grasses on fire.

 When it had burned down, which was within about a half hour, they used sticks to pull the pots out, then splashed water on each with a bundle of grass dipped in water.
 They were still too hot to touch, but presumably this splash of water stopped them baking further.
 The fire had given them a less even colour, with splashes of black on the basic brown colour.
-Here and there the mica gives it a bit of a sparkle.
+Here and there the mica gave it a bit of a sparkle.

 Our first plan was to give it to the woman who was clearly the boss and have her decide who to give the rest to and how much.
-However, Claude was very clear that that wasn’t a good idea at all, and that we had to be very careful to distribute it fairly.
+However, Claude insisted that that wasn’t a good idea at all, and that we had to be very careful to distribute it fairly.
 As far as we could see, the boss woman and two others had done all the work, so they should get 5000 each, about three euros, and the rest could be shared out among the rest.

 To get an idea of how much that is, the pots themselves go for about anywhere from 200 Burundi francs for a small one (about 12 eurocents) to 1000 (about 60 cents) for a big one.
 Even in Burundian terms this is quite cheap.
 Clearly our plan to give 20,000 francs was way out of proportion, but once we’d said it to Claude, there was no going back.

-Although I couldn’t understand what they were saying, the women clearly out-argued them.
-Although at first it seemed to me that this might get ugly, the women, and even the men, were smiling most of the time they were arguing, and there was a lot of laughter, as if the argument was just a ritual they were going through and they all knew perfectly well who was going to get the money: the three women who had done the work.
+Although I couldn’t understand what they were saying, the women clearly out-argued the men.
+At first it seemed to me that this might get ugly, but the women, and even the men, were smiling most of the time they were arguing, and there was a lot of laughter, as if the argument was just a ritual they were going through and they all knew perfectly well who was going to get the money: the three women who had done the work.

 It took a good half-hour to come to a settlement: the three women got most of the money, and Claude paid for a very large amount of banana wine from a nearby bar for the whole village to share.

 One day, one of our group gave 10,000, for about the same amount of laundry.
 Then, when another member of the group got his laundry, rather than just receiving a tip, the person who did the laundry asked for 10,000 francs.
-Stephanie was appalled; it’s supposed to be a tip, not a price.
+Stephanie, the organizer of the trip, was appalled; it’s supposed to be a tip, not a price.
 But it shows the effect of people with so much more money coming here: a sort of whites-only inflation.